 Professional Activities, Publications and Honors

-- Recognized by Super Lawyers in the speciality of Intellectual Property Litigation (2012, 2013 editions).
+- Recognized by Super Lawyers in the specialty of Intellectual Property Litigation (2012-2013 editions).

 - Chair, New York Steering Committee, Association of Media and Entertainment Counsel.

 - Member, Planning Committee of the New York Chapter of The Copyright Society of the USA.

 - Member, Copyright & Literary Property Committee of the New York City Bar Association.